simenkid/freebird-web-client-server-spec/spec.md

     }
     ```

-* Indication Example: 'attrChanged'
+* Indication Example: 'attrsChanged'

     ```js
     // indMsg.subsys == 'dev'
-    // indMsg.data.attr is an object to inform the device attribute changes {
+    // indMsg.data is an object to inform the device attribute(s) changes {
-        attrs: {
         description: 'Move from office to kitchen',
         location: 'kitchen'
     }
-    }

     // indMsg.subsys == 'gad'
-    // indMsg.data.attr is an object to inform the gadget attribute changes {
+    // indMsg.data is an object to inform the gadget attribute(s) changes {
-        attrs: {
         onOff: 0
-        }
     }
     ```